AkankshaTelagamsetty12/Get-Cooking-/README.md

 - Github Issues

 ### Folder Structure
-Github Folder Structure
-- Streamlit UI
+#### Streamlit UI
- -- Functionality:
+ - Functionality:
 If the user provides ingredients, search through the dataset and recommend recipes based on the ingredients that match.
 If the user has no ingredients, provide recipes from cache

-Includes:
+##### Includes:
-User authentication and authorization using JWT
+- User authentication and authorization using JWT
-App design elements
+- App design elements
-Import data validations using regex
+- Import data validations using regex
-Storing the registered users’ info and uploading it into GCP storage buckets
+- Storing the registered users’ info and uploading it into GCP storage buckets
-Files:
+##### Files:
-Streamlit.py - has the design of the UI with error handling FoodSearch.py - takes the ingredients and gives dataframe as output based on the user input
+- Streamlit.py - has the design of the UI with error handling
+- FoodSearch.py - takes the ingredients and gives dataframe as output based on the user input